dhnomura/install-oracle-21c/README.md

 Would you like to extract Oracle Software Binary?
 (Y/N) : Y

 Would you like to install missing package?
 (Y/N) : Y

+Would you like adjust kernel parameters?
+(Y/N) : Y Adjusting kernel parameters

+Would you like to create the installation response file?
+(Y/N) : Y Create universal installer response file
+chown: invalid user: ‘/u01/app/oracle/product/21.0.0/rdbms:oinstall’
+chmod: cannot access 'setuprdbms.rsp': No such file or directory